connervieira/CopilotLink/resources/sounds/SoundPackLayout.md

 # Sound Pack Layout

 This document explains the layout of Copilot sound packs, and what each sound file is for.
+If you're interested in creating your own custom vocal sound-pack for Copilot Link, this information will be useful for determining what each sound should be.

 ## Vocals